Ranrar/Email-Verification-Script/README.md

    - Maintains a database log of all email validation attempts for auditing email systems and ensuring compliance with certain regulations or internal standards.

+6. Performance Monitoring:
+   - Tracks validation time for different email providers, helping you identify slow or problematic servers that might affect your email operations.

 ## Command Reference